-First Sentier Investors is well-placed to assist here.
-We have been managing Global Credit funds for more than 20 years and have the expertise and know-how to manage portfolios through the full credit cycle.
-The strategy has generated returns consistently above those on offer from cash and term deposits, and may be an option for yield-starved investors to consider.1
+First Sentier Investors has been managing Global Credit strategies for more than 25 years and has the expertise and know-how to manage portfolios through full credit cycles.
+The asset class has generated returns consistently above those on offer from cash and comparable government bonds, and may be an option for income-oriented investors to consider.

-We understand that many investors are unfamiliar with the asset class and have prepared this paper as an introduction to credit securities and the factors that influence their performance.
+We understand that many investors are unfamiliar with the asset class and have prepared this paper as an introduction to credit securities and the factors that influence their performance

-Fixed Income 101 - what is a bond?
+Fixed income 101 - what is a bond?